Servicerobotics-Ulm/SmartDependencyVariabilityGraphs/README.md

 The model-driven implementation in Eclipse allows users to describe via DSLs:
 1) Building blocks at different levels of abstraction, their variability entities and the decomposition relationships between building blocks.
 2) Dependency Variability Graphs: The graph-based dependency relationships between variability entities (including their values by applying function composition).
+3) Concrete behavior for simulated or real robots in combination with the [SmartSoft Approach](https://wiki.servicerobotik-ulm.de/about-smartsoft:approach).

 ![SmartDVG-2](https://user-images.githubusercontent.com/95618174/184313669-f6b2ac7e-745f-457a-bbca-5f195e153078.png)